73cirdan/MMM-Harmony/README.md

                         header: "MMM-Harmony",
                         config: {
                                 hubHost: 'XXX.XXX.XXX.XXX', ip adres of your harmony remote hub, check your router
-                                hubId: 'An 8 digit number', remote id off your hub, check install for obtaining it }
+                                hubId: 'An 8 digit number', remote id of your hub, check install for obtaining it }
                 },